oscar-system/Oscar.jl/experimental/AlgebraicStatistics/docs/src/gaussian_graphical_models.md

 ## Directed Gaussian Graphical Models

 A directed Gaussian graphical model is constructed from `G::Graph{Directed}` and `S::GaussianRing`.
-Optionally, the user may specify a string `l_var_name::String` which corresponds to the edge weights in the parameterization of the model.
+Optionally, the user may specify a string `l_var_name::String` which corresponds to the edge weights in the parameterization of the model and a string `w_var_name::String` for labeling the error covariance parameters.
 ```@docs
-graphical_model(G::Graph{Directed}, S::GaussianRing, l_var_name::String="l")
+graphical_model(G::Graph{Directed}, S::GaussianRing, l_var_name::String="l", w_var_name::String="w")
 ```